Burnt Bridge Creek Deviation: Route

-It begins just past the Spit Bridge and runs from Sydney Road, Balgowlah to Condamine Street, Manly Vale.
+Burnt Bridge Creek Deviation commences just past the Spit Bridge at the intersection with Sydney Road, Balgowlah to the intersection with Condamine Street in Manly Vale.
 There are no entry or exit ramps, and sound barriers run the entire length.
 Myrtle Street and Kitchener Street run over it but there are no access ramps to or from these roads.
 It runs, in a northbound direction, close to Frenchs Forest Road, then Brook Road, Bangaroo Street, Serpentine Crescent, Daisy Street, Myrtle Street, Kitchener Street, West Street, Griffiths Street then terminates at Condamine Street.
+The speed limit is 80 km/h for most of its length, reducing to 60 km/h prior to either terminus.